Dr. Mark Kinghorn – SNAP Bloor West/High Park, February 2011

 I usually recommend rawhides which will soften when chewed but still provide some initial abrasion to help prevent tartar.
 Many of these are also treated with enzymes that help prevent tartar build-up on teeth.
-Kongs are also a great chew toy that won’t damage your dog’s teeth and can be filled with either peanut butter or other little goodies.
+Kongs are also great chew-toys that won't damage your dog's teeth and can be filled with either peanut butter or other little goodies.

 Now cats are an entirely different story (what else is new?).
 There are numerous bite-sized treats available, some healthier than others – the key is to find one that your feline friend won't turn their nose up at.
 Once you find one – stick with it!

 Here are a couple of general guidelines for giving treats to your pets.
 Particularly with larger treats or chew toys given to dogs – it is important to monitor them while they are chewing it in case a piece should break off and become lodged in their throat.
 With any treat for both cats and dogs, MODERATION is the key.
 Treats are meant to be a reward for good behaviour (make sure not to give the treat after an unwanted behaviour), and should not make up a significant portion of their diet.
 And as always, if you have any questions about a particular treat talk to your veterinarian and they will be able to give more specific advice about what you have in mind.